Wiregrass Electric Cooperative

-Wiregrass Electric Cooperative is a not-for-profit rural electric utility cooperative headquartered in Hartford, Alabama.
+Wiregrass Electric Cooperative is an American not-for-profit rural electric utility cooperative headquartered in Hartford, Alabama.
 It is a member of the Alabama Rural Electric Association of Cooperatives (AREA) and the National Rural Electric Cooperative Association.

 History

-Wiregrass Electric Cooperative, a PowerSouth Cooperative, was organized in October 1939 and began distribution in 1940.
+Wiregrass Electric Cooperative was organized in October 1939 and began distribution in 1940.
 Taking its name from the Wiregrass Region which it serves, it was created to serve rural customers not serviced by the large power companies.
 The system is made up of around 3,200 miles of line and more than 27,000 consumer/member homes and businesses.

 Howard Haygood was the first manager of the cooperative.
 He served until 1958.
 Subsequent leadership was as follows: